Trust Attorneys in Houston, TX

 - Testamentary trust: A testamentary trust can be tied to a will, which will only go into effect after your death.
 This trust is perfect for assets to be passed to minor children.

 We take careful steps to help you understand the right course of action as it relates to your estate plan choices.
-Our trusts attorneys will provide legal guidance and support as to which trust is appropriate for your goals.
+Our trust attorneys will provide legal guidance and support as to which trust is appropriate for your goals.

 Essential Estate Planning Documents

-- Last will and testament
+- Last Will and Testament

-- Durable power of attorney (POA),
+- Durable power of attorney for Financial Decisions (POA)

 - Healthcare power of attorney (POA)

-- Living will
+- Living will (Directive to Physicians)

 Wills

 A will is a legal document that spells out how you want your affairs handled and assets distributed after you die.
 A will includes basic personal information, a letter of intent, funeral arrangement wishes, an appointed executor, an appointed guardian for minor children, and a list of property with beneficiaries.
+A will may also create a trust for the protection of assets and family members.

 Trusts

 A trust, on the other hand, is a private fiduciary agreement that can become effective immediately or upon death, unlike a will that only goes into effect after you die.
-A named trustee preserves and manages the trust while you’re alive, in the event you become incapacitated, and distributes assets after your death.
+A named trustee preserves and manages the trust while you’re alive in the event you become incapacitated and distributes assets after your death.

 With the addition of a trust, you can minimize estate taxes, protect your estate from creditors and lawsuits, and ensure your assets are distributed directly to your loved ones with no probate court involvement.